 Who Can Be Held Liable for a Truck Accident?

-Truck accidents are usually more complicated than accidents that only involve passenger cars.
-Besides truck drivers, numerous other parties may be held responsible for a truck accident, including trucking companies, truck manufacturers, third-party vendors, and local governments.
+Truck accidents are usually more complicated than accidents that involve only passenger cars.
+In addition to truck drivers, numerous other parties may be held responsible for a truck accident, including trucking companies, truck manufacturers, third-party vendors, and local governments.
+Additionally, the enormous size of these vehicles usually results in more severe injuries and property damage in an accident situation.

 Who Can Be Held Liable for a Truck Accident?